steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-Now we have basic structure of the hooks that will be implemented to get the work done.
-Next we need to create the Hook struct variable and then initialize it in `_PG_init`
+Now we have the basic structure of the hooks that will be implemented to get the work done.
+Next, we need to create the Hook struct variable and then initialize it in `_PG_init`

 ```rs
 static mut HOOK: PRHook = PRHook {